 The design process included transparency with markets on targets and timetables that restored analyst’s confidence and strong multi-direction communication and a participatory process that built employee engagement and buy-in.

-- Stock price rose by 71% in less than a year and it outperformed the FTSE by a factor of 2
+- Stock price rose by 71% in less than a year

 - Operating costs were reduced by more than $100 million/year